11 absurd things that have happened because of the coronavirus

-But a more poignant question would be to ask "who is actually buying them?"
+But a more poignant question would be to ask, "Who is buying them?"

 5. This Indian legislator believes cow urine is an ideal solution to the spread of coronavirus

-Swami Chakrapani Maharaj, president of Hindu Mahasabha in India, has an interesting suggestion for slowing the spread of the coronavirus.
-He believes that the liberal use of cow urine should be the perfect disinfectant for COVID-19.
+Swami Chakrapani Maharaj, president of Hindu Mahasabha in India, had an interesting suggestion for slowing the spread of the coronavirus.
+He believed the liberal use of cow urine should be the perfect disinfectant for COVID-19.

-6. Indian politicians seem to be full of ideas; could yoga be the solution?
+6. Indian politicians seem full of ideas; could yoga be the solution?

-Yet another Indian politician, the Chief Minister of Uttar Pradesh, Adityanath, has another interesting solution to help fight the coronavirus.
+Yet another Indian politician, the Chief Minister of Uttar Pradesh, Adityanath, had another interesting solution to help fight the coronavirus.
 According to them, the coronavirus can be avoided if someone overcomes mental stress.